raspberrypilearning/party-popper/en/step_4.md

     speaker.play(c_note, 0.6)
     rgb.off()

-pull.when_opened = pop # The pop function will be called when the pull switch is opened (disconnected)
+pull.when_opened = pop # The pop function will be called when the pull switch is opened

 --- /code ---